Russian forces pound Ukraine for third day, Kyiv still in Ukrainian hands

 "Is it sufficient?
 No. Is it necessary?
 Absolutely.
 Sanctions only make sense if there are costs for both sides and this will be costly," the central banker said.

-Zelenskiy said he hoped "Germany and Hungary will have the courage to support" such a decision, which would cause economic disruption to Western countries reliant on Russian energy as well as to Moscow.

-Russia's Medvedev said sanctions showed the West's impotence to change Moscow's course.
-Moscow will respond symmetrically to the seizure of money of Russian citizens and companies abroad by seizing the funds of foreigners in Russia, he said.
+Medvedev said Moscow would respond symmetrically to the seizure of money of Russian citizens and companies abroad by seizing the funds of foreigners in Russia.

 The United States has imposed sanctions on Putin, Foreign Minister Sergei Lavrov, Defence Minister Sergei Shoigu and Chief of General Staff Valery Gerasimov.
-The European Union and Britain earlier froze any assets Putin and Lavrov held in their territory.
-Canada took similar steps.
+The EU and Britain earlier froze any assets Putin and Lavrov held in their territory.

+The invasion is also affecting Russia's sports, cultural and other links.
+On Saturday Poland's Football Association, in protest, said the national team would not play its World Cup qualifier against Russia next month.

+Russia banned airlines from Poland, Bulgaria and the Czech Republic from flying to and over its territory in response to similar moves by those countries.
+It has already banned all British airlines from its airspace.